NetickNetworking/NetickDocumentation/articles/lag-compensation.md

 container.RemoveHitShape(oldShape);
 ```

 **Call on both server and client at the same logical moment.** These methods are **local** - the change is not synced over the network.
-Drive them from a synced network property, an RPC, or any deterministic gameplay event, and call on both sides.
+Drive them from a synced network property or any deterministic gameplay event, and call on both sides.
 Calling on only one side will cause server/client hit detection to diverge.

 ---